RetributionByRevenue/Common_Cartridge_Generator_POC/README.md

+<b>todo:</b><br>
+when adding to module, have optional argument about position. this will need to reorder all the items in the module's <slot>

+delete by id

 ## Common Cartridge Generator (PoC)

 This Python script (`generator.py`) is a Proof of Concept (PoC) for generating IMS Common Cartridge (`.imscc`) files.